hlotvonen/glyph-drawing-club-blog/src/posts/2025-08-27-semi-justified-text.md

     <figcaption>Semi-justified and ragged comparison.
 Images from the briarpress discussion.</figcaption>
 </figure>

+Edit: [Johannes Lang](https://typo.social/@jo/115105914791813359) pointed out Fraser Muggeridge's recent talk [*Justified and unjustified setting (at the same time)*](https://vimeo.com/1059643515) which is about this exact method!
+Muggeridge shows some examples of its use, one of which is typography made by [Herbert Bayer in *Visual Communication, Architecture, Painting*](https://books.alicemourou.com/books/visual-communication-architecture-painting)(1967).

 I found this idea interesting, so I had to try it out.
 Here's an interactive demo:

 <soft-justify